-Segmenting your consumers and creating personas is one method to achieve this (or customer profiles).
+Segmenting your clients and creating personas is one method to achieve this (or profiles).
 Make an effort to give each character a name and a personality.
 Margaret, for example, is 35 years old and enjoys new technology.
 She is tech knowledgeable enough to follow a video tutorial on her own, but Paul (42 years old) needs the ability to follow simple instructions on a web page.

-Create An Emotional Connection With Your Customers
+Create An Emotional Connection With Your Clients

 Have you heard the expression “it’s not what you say; it’s how you say it”?
-The finest customer experiences occur when a member of your staff establishes an emotional bond with a client.
+The finest experiences occur when a member of your staff establishes an emotional bond with a client.